adourian/adourian/README.md

 ## 🚀 Interests

-I’m deeply interested in applying data science and AI to solve meaningful problems, particularly in the fields of healthcare and biotechnology.
-My current focus is on learning, building, and contributing to projects that bridge technology and health.
+I’m deeply interested in applying data science and AI to solve meaningful problems, particularly in the fields of biotechnology and energy.
+My current focus is on learning, building, and contributing to projects that bridge machine learning and science.

 ## 💻 Tech Stack